• Home

 Report structure

-The first part of the report documents the breadth of lawlessness taking place across online marketplaces.
+The first part of the report delineates the widening scope illegal activities online that put shoppers at risk.
 It details how e-commerce platforms have become channels for:

 • Unauthorized sale of regulated products,